 Insects (live & dried)

-One incredibly important aspect of your chickens diet is ensuring that they get enough protein.
+One crucial aspect of your chicken’s diet is ensuring that they get enough protein.
+Protein is a critical part of nutrition.
 Chickens require a lot of protein to lay eggs and have healthy feathers, among other things.

 And one thing chickens LOVE to eat are dried insects such as Black Soldier Fly Larvae and mealworms.

 Yep, when asking yourself “what do chickens eat?” you might not think of meat.
-Remember, chicken are omnivores, so they will eat other animals given the need and opportunity.
+Remember, chickens are omnivores, so they will eat other animals given the need and opportunity.

 In fact, my Araucana hen will attack baby mice or frogs as sport.
 You might find that if your hens are protein deprived, they’ll start going after other animals to rebalance their nutrient deficiency.

-Feeding chickens isn’t too complicated, but there are some things that you should avoid feed them.
-I have a full article about what not to feed chickens right here, but here’s a brief list (not comprehensive):
+Feeding chickens isn’t too complicated, but there are some things that you should avoid feeding them.
+Here’s a brief list (not comprehensive):

 - Dried or undercooked beans